Important Travel Document Information – Please Read

 Overstaying your visa without good justification is a criminal offence.
 You will not be able to work legally, and if detected, you might risk a jail term.

-Your application for a Standard Visitor Visa will be denied if a caseworker has reason to believe that you are living in the United Kingdom through frequent or consecutive visits, despite the fact that there is no specific maximum amount of time you can spend in the United Kingdom in any given period, as long as each visit does not exceed 6 months.
+Your application for a visa will be denied if a caseworker has reason to believe that you are living in the United Kingdom through frequent or consecutive visits, despite the fact that there is no specific maximum amount of time you can spend in the United Kingdom in any given period, as long as each visit does not exceed 6 months.

 The UK visa application process is the strictest and most scrutinised in the world.
 Each year, the UK Visas and Immigration receives thousands of visa applications that do not match the necessary criteria.